WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

-* Finishing the project newsletter with help from students.
+* Finalising May meeting schedule.
-* Sorting out the May meeting schedule.
+* Checking in with engage@turing students.
-* Starting on collaborative academic writing section for turing way.
+* Starting on collaborative academic writing section for Turing Way.

 #### Where do you need help from Kirstie?
 * Report writing course for carpentries - shall we expand to a full day?
 Add session on planning writing for projects such as authorship, going over collaborative tools, and then academic writing, etc.